Aditya-Batchu/netflix-gpt/README.md

 - Updated profile
 - Bug Fix: Sign up user displayName and profile picture update.
 - BugFix : Redirect user to browse page only if user logged in && redirect to login page if not login in.
+- Unsubscribed to the store on onAuthStateChanged callback
+- Add hard coded values to the constants file

 # Featues